emmy-codes/Star-Trek-Quiz/README.md

 ## Credits

+[Grammarly](https://app.grammarly.com/) - Used to adjust some grammatical inaccuracies.

 ### Code

 The modal dialog code was taken from MDNs' guide with some tweaking and Googling to get it to do what I want: [Dialog element guide](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog)